Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions: Experiments

+We benchmark CDQAC against both offline and online RL approaches and strong heuristics.
+Each learning-based policy is evaluated in two modes: \textbf{greedy} (argmax) and \textbf{sampling} (100 solutions sampled; best kept), averaging over three evaluation seeds (1, 2, 3).

+(1) \textbf{Offline RL}: We compare CDQAC with Offline-LD~\citep{van2024offline}, Behavioral Cloning (BC), and Implicit Q-Learning (IQL)~\citep{iql}.
+Offline-LD was originally developed for JSP and has not been applied to FJSP, IQL has not been applied to scheduling, and while BC has been used in related scheduling settings, it has not been evaluated in our setup.
+We therefore adapt all three baselines to FJSP using DAN~\citep{DANIEL} as the encoder network, matching CDQAC and isolating the contribution of its novel components.
+For Offline-LD, we additionally implement both the maskable QRDQN (mQRDQN) and discrete maskable SAC (d-mSAC) variants from~\citep{van2024offline}.
+Each method is trained on the four datasets (PDR, GA, PDR-GA, Random) and three instance sizes ($10 \times 5$, $15 \times 10$, $20 \times 10$), as relative offline RL performance can vary substantially between datasets.
+Full details are provided in App.~\ref{ap:off_rl_base}.

+(2) \textbf{Online RL}: We benchmark CDQAC against state-of-the-art online RL methods: DANIEL~\citep{DANIEL} and Residual~\citep{res_sched} because, similar to CDQAC, they can solve both JSP and FJSP instances directly.
+In addition, for FJSP, we also compare with FJSP-DRL~\citep{fjsp_rl_2022}, and for JSP, L2D~\citep{l2d} is added for comparison.
+We use published results of DANIEL and FJSP-DRL directly and retrain Residual on the same distribution (1,000 instances, 20 runs).
+We compare against GA from ~\citep{reijnen2023job}, dispatching rules (MOR-SPT/EST), CP (30 minutes time limit), and a specialized GA algorithm 2SGA~\citep{2sga}.
+Additional JSP baselines include MOR, MWKR, MIP, and CP, with a 30 minute time limit for both MIP and CP.

 \paragraph{Training Setup.} We evaluate the stability of CDQAC by running all experiments with four different seeds (1, 2, 3, 4).
-Although this is standard practice in offline RL~\cite{d4rl}, online RL methods for FJSP~\cite{fjsp_rl_2022, DANIEL} typically report results from a single seed.
+Although this is standard practice in offline RL~\citep{d4rl}, online RL methods for FJSP~\citep{fjsp_rl_2022, DANIEL} typically report results from a single seed.
 Consequently, we present mean and standard deviation for our offline RL comparisons, but only single seed results (seed 1) when comparing with online methods.
-For each seed, we train for $200,000$ steps, with a batch size of $256$.
-CDQAC's hyperparameters are set as follows: entropy strength $\lambda=0.001$, policy update frequency $\eta=4$, learning rates $\ell_{\psi}=0.00003$ for $\pi_\psi$ and $\ell_{\theta}=0.0003$ for $Z_{\theta}$, CQL coefficient $\alpha_{\text{CQL}}=0.05$, and target network update rate $\rho=0.005$.
-We normalize all the features in the training dataset.
-We used ADAM~\cite{kingma2014adam} optimizer.
-We conducted experiments on servers equipped with a NVIDIA A100 GPU, Intel Xeon CPU, and 360GB of RAM.
-Detailed descriptions of these hyperparameters and the neural network architecture can be found in App.~\ref{ap:hyperparameters}.
+Our hardware is a NVIDIA A100 GPU, Intel Xeon CPU, and 360GB of RAM.
+Detailed descriptions of the hyperparameters and the network architecture can be found in App.~\ref{ap:hyperparameters}.